acidanthera/WhateverGreen/Manual/FAQ.en.md

 Named framebuffers (Baladi, Futomaki, Lotus, etc.), enabled by "Clover GPU injection" or any other methods should _never ever be used_.
 This way of GPU injection is a common mistake, preventing automatic configuration of various important GPU parameters.
 This will inavoidably lead to borked GPU functioning in quite a number of cases.

 - _When should I use custom connectors?_
 In extremely rare cases VBIOS could (e.g. 290, 290X, 370 GPUs) be incompatible with automatic controller detection written in Apple kexts.
-WhateverGreen incorporates automatic connector correction for such cases.
+WhateverGreen incorporates automatic connector correction that can be enabled via `-raddvi` boot argument.
 However, if you discovered that the automatically generated connectors are still wrong (you could find them in debug log), you may specify them as a GPU device property called `connects`, for example, via SSDT.
 You could pass your connectors in either 24-byte or 16-byte format, they will be automatically adapted to the running system.
 If you need to provide more or less connectors than it is detected automatically, you are to specify `connector-count` property as well.

 - _How can I change display priority?_
-To do so there is no need to use custom connectors with 7xxx GPUs or newer.
-Add `connector-priority` GPU controller property with sense ids (could be seen in debug log) in the order of their importance.
-This property may sometimes help with the multi-monitor configurations.
+With 7xxx GPUs or newer you could simply add `connector-priority` GPU controller property with sense ids (could be seen in debug log) in the order of their importance.
+This property may help with black screen issues especially with the multi-monitor configurations.
+Without this property specified all the connectors will stay with 0 priority.
+If there are unspecified connectors they will be ordered by type: LVDS, DVI, HDMI, DP, VGA.
+Read [SSDT sample](https://github.com/vit9696/WhateverGreen/blob/master/Manual/Sample.dsl) for more details.

 - _What properties should I inject for my GPU?_
 Very few!
 You should inject an `HDAU` device to your GPU controller, `hda-gfx` properties with a corresponding number to the amount of audio codecs you have, and that is basically all.
 If you need to mask to an unsupported GPU, additionally add `device-id`.
 It is also recommended to add some cosmetic properties: `AAPL,slot-name` (displayed slot name in system details), `@X,AAPL,boot-display` (boot logo drawing issues), `model` (GPU display name, if detection failed).